saweeet/saweeet.github.io/content/en/Soba/cat-sitting.md

 ---
 # Arrival & Departure

-- **Arrive:** Before noon on Friday 11 April
-- **Leave:** Any time after the cats' breakfasts on Sunday 13 April.
-An early breakfast is fine if you need to leave before 7:30 AM.
-We plan to arrive back home around late afternoon.
-- **Keys:** When leaving on the final day, you can leave the keys on the kitchen benchtop.
-As you leave from the front door, just pull the front door shut so that the top gold lock clicks shut.
-The doorknob itself can be left unlocked.
+- **Deb and Janik**
+Arrive Monday 29 September any time before 5.30pm in time for the cats' dinner.
+Leave Thursday 9 October any time after 5.30pm dinner
+- **Lawrence**
+Arrive in time for Friday 10 October breakfast at 7.30am Leave any time after Tuesday 21 October 5.30pm dinner.
+We return Wednesday 22 October around 7am, you are welcome to stay longer, after we arrive
+- **Keys:** For the front door, you can leave the screen door unlocked.
+[Add door lock instructions]

 ---
 # Soba's Meal Routine